 Q: Dear Karla, I enjoy reading your blog and enjoy your photography quite a bit.
 Now I’ve only been blogging for the past 5 months and I have been learning a lot from people like you.
 Although my numbers are low, I am willing to work as hard as I can to make this work.
 I have very few visits to my site on a daily basis and I would like to change that.
 I share them with my friends, family and post it to all my social media channels but sometimes I feel as if I am writing to myself which is discouraging some days.

-How do I get more shares and how do I grow my readership?
+How do I get more readers to actually read my posts?

 Thank you so much for your help!